 Scenario 4

-ST.26 has the mandatory feature keys – “source” for all nucleotide sequences and “source” for all amino acid sequences, each with two mandatory qualifiers.
+For both nucleotide sequences and amino acid sequences, ST.26 has the mandatory feature key

+"source" with two mandatory qualifiers..
 ST.25 has a corresponding feature key for nucleotide sequences (which is rarely used) with no corresponding qualifiers and there is no corresponding feature key for amino acid sequences.

 Nucleotide sequences

-ST.26 – feature key 5.37 source; mandatory qualifiers 6.45 organism and 6.39 mol_type (see ST.26 paragraph 75)
+ST.26 - feature key 5.37 source; mandatory qualifier 6.39 mol_type (see ST.26 paragraph 75)